-Dato' Nik Ismail bin Dato' Nik Yusoff (Independent Non-Executive Director) Dato' Hazli bin Ibrahim (Independent Non-Executive Director)
+Jamil Bin Saimon (Independent Non-Executive Director) Dato' Hazli bin Ibrahim (Independent Non-Executive Director)

 The Remuneration Committee is responsible to review and for making recommendations to the Board on the remuneration package of each individual Director of the Company (both Executive and Non-Executive).
 The determination of remuneration packages of Non-Executive Directors is the responsibility of the Board as a whole.
 Individual directors will abstain from deliberations and voting on decisions in respect of their own remuneration package.